Linuxfabrik/monitoring-plugins/check-plugins/file-descriptors/README.rst

 Overview
 --------

-Checks the number of allocated file handles in percent.
-Depending on the file and user (e.g. running as 'icinga') sudo (sudoers) is needed.
+Checks the number of assigned file handles in percent.
+Also shows the top 3 processes that currently have the highest number of open file descriptors (not cumulative).
+Depending on the user (e.g. running as *icinga*), sudo (sudoers) is needed.

 Fact Sheet